 Efforts to utilize wind energy for power generation are part of developing the use of renewable energy sources.
 One of the goals of developing renewable energy is the improvement of power generation performance derived from renewable energy.2 At the beginning of its development, this wind turbine power is used directly, such as for pumping water and pounding grains of agricultural product.
 While the latest development to date, the use of wind turbines is for power plant.
 Wind turbines for power plant can be grouped into two types that is horizontal axis wind turbines and vertical axis wind turbines.6 In general horizontal axis wind turbines are more efficient than vertical axis wind turbines.
 The usage of horizontal axis wind turbines requires a large and complicated support structure.
 While the usage of vertical axis wind turbines require an initial boost to start spinning by itself.
 Both horizontal axis wind turbines and vertical axis wind turbines are designed to alter the wind energy that comes horizontally.
-Based on many studies, the characteristics of wind in high-rise buildings in urban areas can be approximated as wind flow in the horizontal and vertical directions.3 vertical direction according to the wind characteristics in high rise buildings in urban areas.
+Based on many studies, the characteristics of wind in high-rise buildings in urban areas can be approximated as wind flow in the horizontal and vertical

+The new concept design of wind turbines is need to be able to extract wind energy both coming from horizontal as well as vertical direction according to the wind characteristics in high rise buildings in urban areas.
 The new concept of wind turbine is designed to have the blades arranged horizontally and vertically.
-This new concept wind turbine is called a cross axis wind turbine.5 Currently the development of cross axis wind turbines has reached the stage of developing and testing models on laboratory conditions.
-From the test results to this wind turbine model shows that the efficiency of this wind turbine is still low.3 Based on the low efficiency condition of the wind turbine model, the purpose of this early stage study is to get an idea of the factors that affect the efficiency improvement.
+This new concept wind turbine is called a cross axis wind turbine.
+Currently the development of cross axis wind turbines has reached the stage of developing and testing models on laboratory conditions.
+From the test results to this wind turbine model shows that the efficiency of this wind turbine is still low.
+Based on the low efficiency condition of the wind turbine model, the purpose of this early stage study is to get an idea of the factors that affect the efficiency improvement.
 These factors are obtained by preliminary test of new model of cross axis wind turbine.
 From the preliminary test results are expected to increase the efficiency of wind turbine type cross axis that will be done to achieve significant result.